-- 12. Close all waterline drains, tank drain valves, and all faucets to avoid contamination by dirt, insects, or rodents. - 13.
-Reinstall the Water Heater drain plug and close the P-T Relief Valve. - 14.
+- 10. Close all waterline drains and tank drain valves to avoid contamination by dirt, insects, or rodents. - 11.
+Reinstall the Water Heater drain plug and close the P-T Relief Valve. - 12.
 Pour about one cup of non-toxic RV antifreeze down the galley sink drain(s), bathroom lavatory sink drain, and shower drain.
-This fills the drain traps to prevent holding tank odors from entering the coach during storage. - NOTE: It is not necessary to add antifreeze to the toilet since the flush valve will be closed.
+This fills the drain traps to prevent holding tank odors from entering the motorhome during storage. - NOTE: It is not necessary to add antifreeze to the toilet since the flush valve will be closed.